 While lingual braces and Invisalign are both esthetic orthodontic treatment options, there are major differences.

-If you would like a consultation to discuss lingual braces for you, schedule a complementary consultation with Dr. Escott and begin looking forward to discreetly shaping your new smile.
-We can schedule your first visit by phone or text at 352-383-6166, or via e-mail at firstname.lastname@example.org.
+If you live in Orlando or Lake County, Florida and would like a consultation to discuss lingual braces, schedule a complementary consultation with Dr. Escott and begin looking forward to discreetly shaping your new smile.